Monthly Archive January 2012

 One of the mindfulness sessions I do each week is focused on Energy Management.
 After I received my graduate degree so many years ago, I received additional training in intuitive skills and energy management and healing.
 The more I explored this area of study the more I realized how much the training would benefit counselors…

-Posted January 28th, 2012 by & filed under Counseling at SWC, Reflections from President Nolan, Top News.
+Posted January 28th, 2012 by & filed under Counseling Program at SWC, Top News, Reflections from President Nolan.

 What is Therapy, or Psychotherapy, or Counseling?
 The DIfference Between Waves & Water